-How do you manage your business and the family members that work in it or otherwise interact with your business?
-Whether you like it or not, you need to manage the relationships that family members have with your business.
-And similar to the way you handle business issues and challenges, it is usually better to be proactive and anticipate situations rather than wait until the problem becomes big and difficult to handle.
+How do you manage the family members that work in your business or otherwise interact with it?
+Similar to the way you handle business issues and challenges, it is usually better to be proactive and anticipate situations rather than wait until problems becomes large and difficult to handle.
 And typically, problems involving family members tend to be big and difficult to handle.

 You can proactively manage the involvement of family members by establishing guidelines and policies ahead of time.
 The best time to do that is when there aren't any big problems or challenges facing you.
 Here are some of the policies and guidelines that every family business should consider: